 Control has the meaning given to that term in the Corporations Act 2001 (Cth) and Controlled has a corresponding meaning.

+Cost Allocation Manual means a cost allocation manual prepared by the QCA under s 159 of the QCA Act for use by DBCT Management.

+Cost Allocation Principles has the meaning given in clause 11.11(g).

+Cost Sensitive Expansion has the meaning given in Section 11.13(c).

 DBCT Holdings means DBCT Holdings Pty Limited ACN 096 395 783 and its successors and assigns, including persons taking by way of novation.

 DBCT Management means DBCT Management Pty Ltd ACN 097 698 916 and its successors and permitted assigns, including persons taking by way of novation.